undreamai/LLMUnity/README.md

 }
 ```
 You can also specify a function to call when the model reply has been completed.<br>
-This is useful if the `Stream` option is selected for continuous output from the model (default behaviour):
+This is useful if the `Stream` option is enabled for continuous output from the model (default behaviour):
 ``` c#
   void ReplyCompleted(){
     // do something when the reply from the model is complete